YiboZhao624/E-2GraphRAG/README.md

 ## 📬 Contact & Citation

 If you use this code or find it helpful in your research, please consider citing our work.
-For questions or dataset access (NovelQA), feel free to contact the original authors.
+For questions or dataset access (NovelQA), please contact the original authors.

 ```
 @misc{zhao2025e2graphragstreamlininggraphbasedrag,